jonnyhoeven/justme.dev/projects/gitops-workshop.md

 cluster.
 Pods contain one or more containers.
 When a Pod runs multiple containers, the containers are managed as a single entity and share the same resources.

-More importantly, containers in a pod share the same lifecycle, they are started together, stopped together, and are considered atomic.
+More importantly, containers in a pod share the same lifecycle, they're started together, stopped together and are considered atomic.

 A Pod can be considered a separate subnetwork, containers within a pod are effectively behind NAT (Network Address